codee-com/open-catalog/Checks/PWR037/README.md

 Using a function intended for a smaller data type, such as `sqrtf()` with a `double` input, causes an implicit narrowing of the input value.
-This implicit type conversion is allowed by the compiler, but results in a loss of precision that can propagate through chained calculations, impacting the overall accuracy of the program.
+This implicit type conversion is allowed by the standard, but results in a loss of precision that can propagate through chained calculations, impacting the overall accuracy of the program.